What does a successful integrated marketing campaign look like?

 Having a diverse and effective marketing campaign is the key to building a brand that is highly visible and successful.
 Knowing how to properly implement marketing, in both physical and digital forms, will help you navigate the marketing world in ways that could lead to huge boosts in your business.

 Physical media and direct mail campaigns can help you connect with customers in a more intimate way, while digital marketing allows you to communicate with them in a more consistent way.
 If you want to reach the widest possible audience with your campaigns, combining both of these approaches is ideal.
+Integrated marketing communications occur on both channels.

 Combining these two approaches is known in the marketing world as integrated marketing.
 Companies that know about and use integrated marketing know just how successful the practice is, because their numbers show it.